GeorgeEliotArchive/george-eliot-weimar/README.md

 # George Eliot in Weimar

 Welcome!
 The **George Eliot in Weimar Geospatial Overview**, created with QGIS, HTML, JavaScript, and Python, is designed to be “software-free” upon its release.
-This project connects to the Archive’s Omeka server and implements a Python script that runs once a day to make relevant updates to items on the map if their metadata has changed within the “GE in Weimar” Omeka metadata collection.
+This project connects to the George Eliot Archive’s Omeka server and implements a Python script that runs once a day to make relevant updates to items on the map if their metadata has changed within the “GE in Weimar” Omeka metadata collection.

 Additionally, the **George Eliot in Weimar Geospatial Narrative**, created with GeoStory and GeoNode, allows a story-like experience for George Eliot Archive visitors.
 Making edits to this project is outside of the scope of this repository.
-Please email Dr. Rilett if you need access to the official GeoNode project.

 ## Overview
-To update any aspect of a location—whether it be coordinates, images, or anything else—Archive editors can simply update the data for an entry in Omeka.
+To update any aspect of a location—-whether it be coordinates, images, or anything else—-Archive editors can simply update the data for an entry in Omeka.
 This guide provides instructions on managing entries in Omeka, including adding or changing items, and explains how to manually update the QGIS map in GitHub if automatic updates fail.

-*Note: a more detailed guide with images can be found in this project's official box folder.
-Please email Dr. Rilett for access.*
+*Note: a more detailed guide with images can be found in this project's official Box folder.
+Please email Dr. Beverley Park Rilett for access.*

 ## How to Update an Item in Omeka